otoolep/syslog-gollector/README.md

     <PRI>VERSION TIMESTAMP HOSTNAME APP-NAME PROC-ID MSGID MSG"

 Consult the RFC to learn what each of these fields is.
 The TIMESTAMP field must be in [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) format.
-MSGID must be '-' (nil).
 Lines not matching this format are dropped by the syslog-gollector.

 Checking out the "Running" section for hints on how to suitably configure Syslog clients.